that retard/bot is explaining the original comic, not the edit

 >what more do you expect?

 I literally told you, a new art style.
 You now how humans moved from impressionism to expressionism to cubism and dadaism?
 Shit like this is literally impossible with models, they can only replicate and merge it into boring collages.
-That's the whole fucking point
+That's the whole fricking point

 as already discussed, everything is derivative, new shit literally is just amalgamations of existing shit and these things have billions of parameters